New cosmological bounds on hot relics: Axions $\&$ Neutrinos

-The most constraining bound on the total neutrino mass obtained from our numerical analyses is $\sum m_{\nu} < 0.079 \, \rm{eV}$ at 95\% CL, which lies below the minimum value within the inverted mass ordering implied by neutrino oscillation results.
-Therefore, scenarios with thermal axions with $m_a\gtrsim 0.3$~eV would favor the normal ordering as the one governing the mass pattern of neutral fermions, due to the strong degeneracy between the axion and neutrino masses.
+We conclude that scenarios with thermal axions with $m_a\gtrsim 1$~eV would favor the normal ordering as the one governing the mass pattern of neutral fermions, provided axions are thermalized via axion-pion scatterings in the early universe, due to the strong degeneracy between the thermal axion and the neutrino masses.
 Also future, cosmology-independent probes of neutrino masses may have a huge impact on axion searches.
 For instance, if the neutrino mass ordering turns out be the inverted one, a wide region in the currently allowed sub-eV thermal axion window would be ruled out.
 Cosmological and terrestrial laboratory searches for hot thermal relics are therefore complementary and absolutely both required to weigh these particles.